-Welcome to another Wacky Wednesday project – how to make a plastic bottle bird feeder.
+Welcome to another Wacky Workshops project – how to make a plastic bottle bird feeder.

 We all know the damage plastic is doing to our environment and the importance of recycling it so it doesn’t end up in landfill or our oceans.